What Does RV Hookups Mean?

 - Most RV parks and campgrounds have at least 30 amp electrical hookups that will be all you need for a 15 amp camper.
 That’s why this 50A to 15A is optional.

-- The pro of this adapter is you will be able to plug in two 15A plugs.
-If you plug in your camper to one and use an extension cord to plug in a high electric appliance like a microwave or air fryer you won’t have to worry as much about blowing a fuse.
+- The pro of this adapter is you will plug in two 15A plugs.
+If you plug in your camper to one and use an extension cord to plug in a high electric appliance like a microwave or air fryer, you won’t have to worry as much about blowing a fuse.

 - You could use both of the RV adapters linked to above in RV parks that have 30 and 50 amp hookups to use a lot more appliances in your van or small travel trailer.